Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 (okay People I dont know how to code with java)
 *we will try to make it*
+(change will happen We will make a Web version of PojavLauncher and make it as an Official EaglercraftY Minecraft 1.9.4)

 credit to TeckyMan10892 (only Making the logo) heres the finished Mockup